mnr/writing-wip/dimensions_living_book/howIgotHere.md

 When we first arrive in Stevens Point, Janell and I try to stay in Greta's room.
 Evergreen Meadows Senior Community frowns upon this co-habitation.
 For our part, we chafe at the closeness of three of us 24 by 7, side by side.
 I imagine it's as claustrophobic as riding in a 1971 Ford Country Squire from Wisconsin to Florida, but without seat belts.

 I investigate long-term residency at the neighboring Holiday Inn: \$3,000 per month.
 No free breakfast, but access to the pool, weight room, and as many towels as you want.
-That's a lot of moola for sleeping next to the Clark County Fireman's Convention--or the FFA Regional Expo.
+That's a lot of moola for sleeping next to the Clark County Fireman's Convention—or the FFA Regional Expo.
 Both events are loud and rowdy.
 Also not a solution.

 I investigate AirBnB.
 There are no month-long stays available.
 I can string several one-week stays end-to-end, living the life of an urban nomad.
 We'll spend more time moving than making Greta laugh.
 This, too: not a solution.

 We can purchase a house.
 We can then furnish the house.
 We can start service for electric, water, sewer, and garbage.
-Or we can hang out with Greta--but not both.
+Or we can hang out with Greta—but not both.
 Obviously not a solution.

-We can rent an apartment--for a minimum of six months.
+We can rent an apartment—for a minimum of six months.
 Or not, because Stevens Point has no available six month leases.
 This is also not a solution.

 ## **The Solution**